 pecial Correspondence.
-Bluewater, New Mexico, April 5.-March 29 Patriarch Collins R. Hakes and wife elebrated their fiftleth wedding anniversary at their home in Bluewater, N. M. Owing to the illness of Mrs. Hakes only Owing to the inness of Mrs. Hakes only the members of the family were present.
-Collins Rowe Hakes was bern June 25, 1857, in Grafton, Lorain Co., O.; his wite, Mabel Ann Morse, was bern April 10, 180, in Macomb, McDonaugh Co., Hi., and with their parents shared in the trials and persecutions of the early saints.
-They were martied March 29, 1857, in San Bernardino, Cal. by Apostie Charles C. Rich, and on Dec.
-27, of that year, began, with the saints, the long journey to Utah.
-Feb, 15, 1858, on the Santa Clara river, Utah, their first child was born.
+Bluewater, New Mexico, April 5 -- March 9 Patriarch Collins R. Hakes and wife clebrated their fiftleth wedding anniverary at their home in Bluewater, N. M.)wing to the illness of Mrs. Hakes only sary at their home in Bluewater, N. M. Owing to the illness of Mrs, Hakes only the members of the family were present.
+Collins Rowe Hakes was born June 25, 1837, in Grafton, Lorain Co., O.; his wire.
+Mabel Ann Morse, was born April 20, 1849, in Macomb, McDonaugh Co., Ill., and with their parents shared in the trials and per-secutions of the early saints.
+They were married March 25, 1857, in San Bernardino, Cal. by Apostic Charles C. Rich, and on Dec.
+27, of that year, be-gan, with the saints, the long journey to Utah.
+Feb, 15, 1858, on the Santa Clara river, Utah, their dirst child was born.
 They arrived at Parowan, Feb.
-28, remained there 10 years, thence they moved to Knosh, where they resided 12 years.
+25, re-mained there 16 years, thence they moved to Kanosh, where they resided 12 years.
 During this time Father Hakes labored as counselor to Bishop King, and Mrs. Hakes began her work in Relief society as an officer in the association.
-In the spring of 1853 they moved to Mesa, Ariz, where they lived 22 years.
-All this time Father Hakes labored in the stake presidency.
-If years of which time he was stake president, attending 30 of the 28 semi-annual colferences.
-Mrs. Hakes also inbored in the yresident of the stake Relief society in Maricopa stake, and was in very deed an angel of mercy to these in verd. the members of the family were present.

-was in very deed an angel of mercy one in need.
-Hakes was elected supervisor in and served in the council of the electh territorial legislature, and has we been prominent in the elvit affairs to territory.
-At the time of Elder A "codurfs last liness and death.
-In the patient sufferer Alone he pre-the body for its last resting place pedicated the grav."
-In have been the lives of this devoted e, full of devotion to their flow, their and kind to the orphan and way-and to the orphan and way-paterity number as follows we children, six of whom are living ann Eliza Leavitt, Pine, Ariz, Mrs. Johnson, Chulchuipa, Chua, Mex.
-Jottle M. Lamb, Bishop C. R. Hakes, fast Hokes, and Mrs. Ruby McNell
+In the spring of 1883 they moved to Mesa, Ariz., where they lived 23 years.
+All this time Father Hakes labored in the stake presi-dency, 12 years of which time he was nake president, attending 20 of the 25 semi-annual conferences.
+Mrs. Hakes also labored in the president of the 25 stake Relief society in Maricopa stake, and was in very deod an angel of mercy to those in need.
+Mr, Hakes was elected supervisor in 1857, and served in the council of the is in very field at supervisor in lakes was elected supervisor in ad served in the council of the ich territorial legislature, and has been prominent in the civil affairs territory.
+At the time of Elder A. edurf's last illness and death, in Father Hakes anxiously watched be pattent sufferer.
+Alone he pre-the body for its last resting place the dody for its last resting place attent attents to the resting place hody for its last resting place hody for its last resting place to the grave. a been the lives of this devoted i of devotion to their God, their i associates, ever patient, chari-kind to the orphan and way-i to know them is to love them, osterity number as follows; hildren, six of whom are living; hildren and Mrs. Ruby McNelli er.
+Now Mexico.
+Thirty-seve lidren and is great-grandchildre for their name.

-\$5.00 Lace Waist Remarkable Values in Millinery.
+\$5.00 Lace Waist Remarkable Values in for \$2.95.
+Millinery.